 Max Planck Society

 The Max Planck Society for the Advancement of Science e.V. is an independent, non-profit Research organisation.
 Its institutes primarily focus on Basic research in selected fields in the natural sciences, the humanities and the social sciences, and their discoveries and findings provide a foundation for innovations that are important for business and society.
 It has produced more Nobel prize winners than any other research establishment in Germany, including Klaus von Klitzing and Christiane Nüsslein-Volhard.
 The research topics studied at the Max Planck Institutes complement the work of universities and other research institutions.
-Baden-Württemberg is home to eleven Max Planck Institutes and one sub-institute.
+Baden-Württemberg is home to twelve Max Planck Institutes.

 International Max Planck Research Schools

 Supporting the next generation of academics and scientists plays a key role in the research policies of the Max Planck Society.
 The International Max Planck Research Schools (IMPRS) are an important element in this.
 They offer structured doctoral programmes in innovative and interdisciplinary Areas such as molecular biology, neuroscience, demographics, plasma physics, polymer research and IT.
 There are ten of these Research Schools in Baden-Württemberg.
 They provide excellent conditions for gifted students from Germany and abroad to carry out their doctoral studies.
 Around half of the students are from abroad, and they can choose to complete their doctorates at universities in Germany or in their home country.